Ahuanmarca/yelp-camp-2024/README.md

 - Add option to use image URLs instead of uploading
 - Limit how many images can be uploaded, size of the images, etc
 - Refactor MapBox scripts that are inside index.ejs and show.ejs views.
 Put them on /public/scripts directory (problem: making the variables available on the script).
+- Handle errors more gracefully
+  - Some errors can have an error screen / template
+  - Some errors should only show a flash message
 - Fix bugs!

 # Bugs